jlln/jlln.github.io/_posts/2018-13-01-geneticalgorithms.markdown

 ```
-This implementation has four hyperparameters:
+This function has four hyperparameters:

 1. Mating Rate - The number of matings that will occur (as a fraction of the total population size)
 2. Litter size - The number of offspring produced by each mating.